Jennifer Abruzzo: Early life and career

-A native of Queens, New York City, Abruzzo was raised in a "large Roman Catholic family".
+Jennifer Ann Abruzzo was born Queens, New York City and raised in Jackson Heights.
+Abruzzo was raised in a "large Roman Catholic family".
 Abruzzo began her nearly 23-year career at the National Labor Relations Board (NLRB) as a field attorney in Miami, eventually rising to the position of Deputy General Counsel during the Obama administration.
 Abruzzo later served as acting general counsel in advance of the confirmation of Peter B. Robb to the position.

 Abruzzo became special counsel for strategic initiatives at Communications Workers of America (CWA) in February 2018.
 In 2019, the AFL–CIO recommended Abruzzo for a vacant Democratic seat on the NLRB.
 During the presidential transition of Joe Biden, she served as an advisor to the President-elect on matters of labor policy.

 General Counsel of the National Labor Relations Board

 Nomination

 President Joe Biden nominated Jennifer Abruzzo to become the General Counsel of the NLRB on February 17, 2021 after firing the previous General Counsel, Peter B. Robb.
 Following her confirmation hearing, Abruzzo was confirmed by the Senate in a 51-50 vote, with all Democrats voting in favor and all Republicans voting against, and Vice President Kamala Harris breaking the tie in favor of Abruzzo's confirmation.
-She is the second woman to ever serve as NLRB general counsel, after Rosemary Collyer.
+She is the second woman to ever serve as NLRB general counsel, after Rosemary M. Collyer.

 The confirmation of Abruzzo received support from unions, and she is expected to improve the investigative and enforcement capacity of NLRB lawyers by reversing budget cuts and staffing reductions implemented during the tenure of her predecessor, as well as ratify actions taken by acting general counsel Peter Sung Ohr after Robb was fired.